Hennepin Civil Court

 Hennepin County District Court »

-Civil Court handles non-criminal cases involving contracts, personal injury, property claims, name changes, implied consent, harassments, and more.
+Civil Court handles non-criminal cases involving contracts, personal injury, property claims, name changes, implied consent, and more.

 Related: